-In order to generate a scatter plot, it is necessary to remove the class attribute.
+To generate a scatter plot, it is necessary to remove the class attribute.
 The easiest way to do this is with the unclass function (R Core Team, n.d.-b).
 The following command creates the desired representation with the value pairs consisting of DAX and SMI.

 plot(unclass(daxsmi))